GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Simplicity and elegance are unpopular because they require hard work and discipline to achieve and education to be appreciated.
+> ### Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Eric S. Raymond*

 ---
 ## 🏎 Quick Facts